Fox Music

-Fox Music has also supervised the music for 20th Century Fox Television hits such as Ally McBeal and The X-Files, as well shows Family Guy and The Simpsons.
-Since 1994, television soundtracks from Fox Music have included the worldwide platinum albums from "Ally McBeal" and "X-Files", plus hit compilations from King of the Hill, Buffy the Vampire Slayer, Dark Angel, The Simpsons, Roswell and 24.
+Fox Music has also supervised the music for 20th Century Fox Television hits, starting in 1994.
+Such television soundtracks from Fox Music have included the worldwide platinum albums from Ally McBeal and The X-Files, plus hit compilations from The Simpsons, Family Guy, Futurama, American Dad!, King of the Hill, Bob's Burgers, Buffy the Vampire Slayer, Dark Angel, Roswell, Glee, It's Always Sunny in Philadelphia, 24, and Sons of Anarchy.

 Since Kraft became chief executive in 1994, Fox Music has been responsible for the worldwide sales of over 60 million albums, producing 3 Platinum, 6 Multi-Platinum and 6 Gold records.
 Fox Music has garnered 10 Academy Award nominations, winning 4 Academy Awards, 14 Golden Globe nominations (including 4 Golden Globe Awards), 58 Emmy nominations with 11 wins, and 46 Grammy nominations including 12 Grammy Awards.

 Fox Music used to utilize unaffiliated record companies for distribution.
 For example, Glee Cast albums were released by Columbia Records.
 Such recordings were released under the 20th Century Fox TV Records imprint which was introduced in 2009 as a joint venture of 20th Century Fox and Sony Music.

-Following the Disney-Fox merger in 2019, Fox Music became part of Disney Music Group and distributed by Universal Music Group, which under DMG's Hollywood Records label.
-In 2020, due to Disney dropping the "Fox" brand, Fox Music was folded into Hollywood Records.
-Now, Fox Music is only used as a legal name for 20th Century Studios' soundtrack labels before Disney's acquisition.
+Following the acquisition of 21st Century Fox by Disney in 2019, Fox Music became part of the Disney Music Group and was distributed by Universal Music Group.
+In 2020, due to Disney dropping the "Fox" brand, Fox Music was folded into Disney Music Group.
+Now, all of the renamed 20th Century Studios are released under DMG's Hollywood Records label, and Fox Music is only used as a legal name for 20th Century Studios' soundtrack labels before Disney's acquisition.